Kazuki Oki

 Kazuki Oki (大木 一輝, Ohki Kazuki) (born 1 December 2002) is a Japanese racing driver who is set to compete for GAINER in Super GT.
 Oki previously raced in Super Taikyu ST-X with Team Impul.

 Career

 Formula Regional

 Oki started his formula racing career in 2022 Formula Regional Japanese Championship with TOM'S where he shared with Yorikatsu Tsujiko.
-On his fifth race he clinched his first win in Sportsland SUGO, and another in the final race in Suzuka Circuit.
-Oki continue to race with Ponos Racing as he raced for 2 rounds to replace Tsujiko.
+On his fifth race, he clinched his first win in Sportsland SUGO, and another in the final race in Suzuka Circuit.
+Oki continued to race with Ponos Racing, as he raced for two rounds to replace Tsujiko.
 He also won in his first race.

 Super Taikyu

 Oki made his full season racing debut in Super Taikyu ST-X on 2023 for Naniwa Denso Team Impul alongside Yuki Tanaka, and Super GT champion Kazuki Hiramine.
-Oki continue to race with the same team for 2024.
+Oki continued to race with the same team for 2024.

 GT World Challenge Asia

 Oki raced in 2023 GT World Challenge Asia on Okayama with Comet Racing's Mercedes-AMG GT4 alongside Risa Oogushi.